aliciali1027/Spring-learning/README.md

 3. Add methods in the service layer to delegate to DAO
 4. Add method in the DAO to perfom search https://www.udemy.com/spring-hibernate-tutorial/learn/v4/t/lecture/6525810?start=0

+Exception: No bean name available
+====
+Check if forgot to add @Component annotation to the java class